 When I was a little girl, my parents allowed me the freedom to pursue my hobbies (which were pretty tame) so long as they didn’t interfere with schoolwork (Nothing really interfered with that.
 I was an autonomous kid.), but as far as encouraging them, well that’s another story altogether.
 Like I mentioned, my own hobbies were pretty tame.
 I really just liked to read, write and play netball.
 All of which you can imagine wasn’t too time-consuming.
 But what if I did have time-consuming hobbies?
 Would my parents have been as supportive?
 I hope so!
 My daughter won’t have to hope (I hope).

 I clawed my way between the covers of every fat fiction novel I could find, (some thin ones too), kept a notebook where I wrote stories and plays/skits, and each season throughout high school trained like a beast and competed with my teammates for my school.
-My parents understood what I liked to do, and wasn’t keen on interfering, but as an adult still finding my way, I can see what a difference encouraging those hobbies would have made.
+My parents understood what I liked to do, and weren’t keen on interfering, but as an adult still finding my way, I can see what a difference encouraging those hobbies would have made.

 What is a Hobby?